yespiggy/tp/docs/UserGuide.md

 ### Deleting a person from a startup: `delete-p`

-Deletes the person at `personIndex` from the startup at the specified `INDEX`.
+* Deletes the person at `PERSON_INDEX` from the startup at the specified `INDEX`.
 Both indexes refer to the index number shown in the displayed startup list and the key employees list respectively.
 Both indexes **must be positive integers** 1, 2, 3, …​
+* Click on the startup card that contains your edited person to see the changes.

-Format: `delete-p INDEX PersonIndex`
+Format: `delete-p INDEX PERSON_INDEX`

 Examples:
 - `delete-p 1 1` Deletes the 1st person of the 1st startup.